freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-083.md

 # --description--

-You change properties of a link when the link is actually clicked by using a <dfn>pseudo-selector</dfn> that looks like `a:active { propertyName: propertyValue; }`.
+You change properties of a link when the link is actually being clicked by using a <dfn>pseudo-selector</dfn> that looks like `a:active { propertyName: propertyValue; }`.

 Change the color of the footer `Visit our website` link to be `white` when a clicks on it.